MarionForrestNLP/OpenAI-Assistant-Integration-Abstraction/README.md

 - **Get Message History**: This method returns the entire chat log up to a maximum of 25 messages.
 This method also checks for when the assistant is attempting to call [developer defined functions](https://platform.openai.com/docs/assistants/tools/function-calling/function-calling-beta) and calls the `Handle_Function_Calls` function defined earlier within **Assistant_Hander.py**.

-- **Print Characteristics**: Prints a string containing some key characteristics of the assistant.
-These characteristics are the assistant's id, name, creation time, description, instructions, metadata, tools, tool resources, repsonse format, model, temperature, and top p (not in that order).
+- **Get Attributes**: This method returns a dictionary containing the assistant's attributes.
+The dictionary contains the assistant's ID, creation time (*in seconds*), name, instructions, tool set, user defined functions, model, model parameters, vector store, and thread id.

 ## User Defined Functions